jottinger/grappaexample/src/docs/article.md

 selling a beer called "Old 66," and in my imagination "duck vomit" is the kind of wine that comes in a resealable plastic bag.

 A lot of the `DrinkOrderParser` will be very familiar.
-Let's take a look at *all* of it and then break it down:
+Let's dive in and take a look at *all* of it and then break it down:

 <pre>public class DrinkOrderParser extends BaseParser&lt;DrinkOrder&gt; {
     Collection&lt;String&gt; vessels = Stream